diodac/c4-model-ts/README.md

 - Constructor relationship documents database dependency
 - Method relations show specific interactions with other services

-Relationships can be explicitly tagged with `DirectRelation` or `IndirectRelation` tags.
+Relationships can be explicitly tagged with `DirectRelationship` or `IndirectRelationship` tags.
 The generator validates these tags against actual usage patterns in the code.

 #### @c4Group name